chouss/PCD-BrainTumorSegmentation/README.md

 A simple, user-friendly interface has been developed to make the model accessible to healthcare professionals, enabling quick MRI analysis and tumor visualization.

 ## Results
-Based on evaluation on the BraTS 2021 dataset, the segmentation model exhibits strong foreground segmentation performance, achieving a mean Dice score of 84.45%, indicating substantial overlap between predicted and ground truth tumor regions.
+Based on evaluation on the **BraTS 2021 dataset**, the segmentation model exhibits strong foreground segmentation performance, achieving a mean Dice score of **84.45%**, indicating substantial overlap between predicted and ground truth tumor regions.
 The mean Intersection over Union (IoU) further supports this, reaching **76.78%** and confirming high volumetric segmentation accuracy.
-In terms of tumor identification within the BraTS 2021 dataset, the model demonstrates a high Sensitivity of approximately 88.6%, signifying its ability to correctly detect a large proportion of the actual tumor regions within the foreground
+In terms of tumor identification within the BraTS 2021 dataset, the model demonstrates a high Sensitivity of approximately **88.6%**, signifying its ability to correctly detect a large proportion of the actual tumor regions within the foreground